JohannesAydin96/Web_Development_Projects/README.md

 # Web Development Projects

-Detta repository innehåller två separata labbprojekt i webbutveckling:
+This repository contains two separate web development projects:

-- **Project 1 – Java Webshop**
+- **Java Webshop**
-  En webshop byggd i Java med JSP och JDBC, körd på Tomcat i en trelagersarkitektur.
+  A webshop built in Java with JSP and JDBC, running on Tomcat in a three-layer architecture.

-- **Project 2 – ASP.NET MVC Auction System**
+- **ASP.NET MVC Auction System**
-  Ett förenklat auktionssystem byggt i ASP.NET Core MVC, med trelagersarkitektur, Entity Framework och Identity.
+  A simplified auction system built in ASP.NET Core MVC, with a three-layer architecture, Entity Framework, and Identity.

-Varje projekt har en egen README med detaljerade instruktioner.
+Each project has its own README with details about features, setup, and technologies used.